jiji123526/tag-spark/README.md

 # Tag Spark

 A tag-based recommendation web app for Korean web fiction.
+The source platform had no tagging at all, so there was no way to curate "works that feel like this."
-Users explicitly select the tags they want (include) or want to avoid (exclude), and Tag Spark surfaces matching works.
-Instead of inferring taste from a hidden profile, the user stays in **explicit control**.
+Tag Spark starts by solving that gap: I read all 229 works, derived a **tag taxonomy from scratch** (9 categories, 76 tags with alias sets) inductively from the recurring patterns, and **hand-annotated every work** in the catalog.
+On top of that dataset, users explicitly select the tags they want (include) or want to avoid (exclude), and Tag Spark surfaces matching works — the user stays in **explicit control** rather than having taste inferred from a hidden profile.

-> Language Engineer lens: this is less "a tag-based recommender" and more a
+> Language Engineer lens: the core contribution isn't "a tag-based recommender"
-> lexical-resource project — structuring messy, user-generated tags into
+> — it's building the lexical resource a recommender needs before it can rank
+> anything: designing the tag schema, curating the dataset, and normalizing
-> comparable signals through alias normalization, a hand-built similarity
+> messy human tags into comparable signals via alias sets, a hand-built
-> thesaurus, and hierarchical weighted scoring.
+> similarity thesaurus, and hierarchical weighted scoring.

 ## Tech Stack